Breword/tmux/Advanced-Use.md

 depending what the command needs.
 If the command wants `target-pane` then `-t1` would be tried first as a pane and only as a window if there is no pane 1 found; if the command wants `target-window` then `-t1` will only look for the window at index 1.
-For example:
+For example note how the window changes from `@1` to `@8` after pane 1 is created:

 ~~~~
 $ tmux display -pt1 -F '#{window_id} #{pane_id}'